NickOsterfelt/MazeDraw/README.md

 # MazeDraw

 ### Project Description
 Maze Draw is a virtually reality, two player, proof of concept game designed to blend the virtual and physical world.
 Through the use of OpenCV, Unity, and Oculus, a drawn maze on a whiteboard is translated into a 3D maze within Unity that a player in VR can walk through.
-Although MazeDraw is not a complete "Game" so to speak, we had many ideas for the game that MazeDraw could one day be developed into, such as a dungeons and dragons style game, or adding compettivitiy between the drawer and the maze runner.
+Although MazeDraw is not a complete "Game" so to speak, we had many ideas for the game that MazeDraw could one day be developed into, such as a dungeons and dragons style game, or adding competitivitiy between the drawer and the maze runner.
 Overall the project achieved its goal of using intuitive drawing as the input to design a 3D virtual world.

 Click on image below to see youtube video documentation [![See the video documentation here!](https://img.youtube.com/vi/S9dH5GWhVRM/0.jpg)](https://www.youtube.com/watch?v=S9dH5GWhVRM)